Manuscripts with Image Cycles in the Early Incunabula Period

 Start: March 2025

-Project management: Dr. Christine Beier
+Project management: Christine Beier

 E: christine.beier@univie.ac.at